 If you're nervous about a beige room looking too simple, textured walls are the answer.
 Use either a limewash or colourwash technique to give your beige room a sense of added depth and chalky character - it'll achieve a dreamy translucent effect that makes a beautiful base for neutral furniture and accessories.

 Beige and blue bedroom

-Creamy beige, zesty orange and electric blue might not be the first colour combination to come to mind when you're decorating, but the room above is perfect proof that sometimes thinking outside the box is best.
+Beige and blue might not be the first colour combination to come to mind when you're decorating, but the room above is perfect proof that sometimes thinking outside the box is best.
 The light beige walls really allow the room's bold accent colours to pop, and the great thing is that you can recreate the look at home with little to no commitment.
 Style up your beige walls with affordable art and accessories, then switch them out as soon as you fancy a change.

 Beige and sage bedroom

 This bedroom combines warm beige and sage to create a soothing and restorative retreat.
-We love the amalgamation of relaxed sage linens and a woven beige rug underfoot - the contrasting textures add a sense of cosy interest, making the room feel welcoming and snug.
+We love the pairing of relaxed sage linens and the textured beige curtain - the contrasting textures add a sense of cosy interest, making the room feel welcoming and snug.

 Beige and terracotta bedroom

-We love the mix of Tuscan terracotta tones and beige in this Santa fe inspired bedroom - the result is a rich, summery space that'll feel warm and inviting all year round.
+We love the layering of Tuscan tones and beige in this boho terracotta bedroom - the result is a relaxed, warm space that'll feel warm and inviting all year round.
 To recreate the look at home, choose a colour palette of shades that all have the same warm undertone, using the lighter shades liberally and the deeper shades sparingly.
 This will help you to create a space that feels perfectly cohesive, balanced and open.

 Beige and teal bedroom